geraldbryan/Time-Management-Project/README.md

 ![gender_age_score](image/age_gender_score.png)

-Markup :* The plot above looks like that female slightly has a higher score than the male in every group of age,
+* The plot above looks like that female slightly has a higher score than the male in every group of age,
 * The worst score is in the age of 18-20,
 * The highest score of female is in the group age of 21-25 and male in the group age above 25.

  **For the conclusion of this part we will give you three important points:**
          * Age and Gender affect time management scores